Dave-team/Knowledge-base/Principles.md

   - What matters most to me?
   - How do I enjoy spending my time?
   - What did I enjoy when I was younger?
+- Hobbies that work well for me: Where I enjoy the process.
+I.e. not just liking the idea of being good at something, but visualizing that I'll also enjoy the process.
+- A main part in my belief system is that of balance.
+It’s not about doing something 100% and only ever doing that.
+It’s about making time for many different things

 ## The pyramid to achieving the right things
 - Personal manisfesto: what's most important in my life?
 Who you are, what you stand for, what you want out of life?